Amid68/Fake-News-Detection/data_analysis/EDA_ISOT/EDA_ISOT.md

     print(f"Cleaned text beginning: {true_news['cleaned_text'].iloc[i][:100]}")
 ```

+    Sample of cleaned true news:

+    Original text beginning: WASHINGTON (Reuters) - The head of a conservative Republican faction in the U.S. Congress, who voted
+    Cleaned text beginning: WASHINGTON - The head of a conservative Republican faction in the U.S. Congress, who voted this mont

+    Original text beginning: WASHINGTON (Reuters) - Transgender people will be allowed for the first time to enlist in the U.S. m
+    Cleaned text beginning: WASHINGTON - Transgender people will be allowed for the first time to enlist in the U.S. military st

+    Original text beginning: WASHINGTON (Reuters) - The special counsel investigation of links between Russia and President Trump
+    Cleaned text beginning: WASHINGTON - The special counsel investigation of links between Russia and President Trump’s 2016 el

 I'm removing these patterns because they could create artificial signals that the model might latch onto during training.
 By removing them, I'm forcing the model to learn the actual stylistic and content differences between real and fake news rather than relying on specific markers.

 ## 7. Content Analysis

 Let's analyze the actual content differences between real and fake news using word frequencies:

 ```python
 # Function to get most common words